An analogue of Kida's formula in graph theory: Preliminaries

 We think of a graph as presented in \cite{Serre:1977} and \cite{Sunada:2013}.
 Thus, a graph $X$ consists of a set of vertices $V_{X}$, a set of directed edges $\mathbf{E}_{X}$, an incidence map ${\rm inc}: \mathbf{E}_{X} \rightarrow V_{X} \times V_{X}$ given by $e \mapsto {\rm inc}(e) = (o(e),t(e))$, and an inversion map $\mathbf{E}_{X} \rightarrow \mathbf{E}_{X}$ given by $e \mapsto \bar{e}$ satisfying \begin{enumerate} \item $\bar{e} \neq e$, \item $\bar{\bar{e}} = e$, \item $o(\bar{e}) = t(e)$ and $t(\bar{e}) = o(e)$, \end{enumerate} for all $e \in \mathbf{E}_{X}$.
 For $v \in V_{X}$, we let

 The set of undirected edges is obtained by identifying $e$ with $\bar{e}$ and will be denoted by $E_{X}$.
 Note that we allow loops and parallel edges.
 Such graphs are sometimes called multigraphs, but we will refer to them as graphs for simplicity. \emph{We assume throughout this paper that all of our graphs are finite unless otherwise stated.
-This means that both $V_{X}$ and $\mathbf{E}_{X}$ are finite sets.} Setting $b_{i}(X) := {\rm rank}_{\mathbb{Z}}\, H_{i}(X,\mathbb{Z})$, the Euler characteristic $\chi(X)$ is defined as follows We note that $b_i(X)=0$ for all $i\geq 2$.
-If $X$ is connected, then
+This means that both $V_{X}$ and $\mathbf{E}_{X}$ are finite sets.} Setting $b_{i}(X) := {\rm rank}_{\mathbb{Z}}\, H_{i}(X,\mathbb{Z})$, the Euler characteristic $\chi(X)$ is defined as follows We note that $b_i(X)=0$ for all $i\geq 2$ (cf. \cite[p.
+140 l.
+7]{HatcherAT}).
+If $X$ is connected, then which follows from \cite[Section 4.4]{Sunada:2013} or \cite[Theorem 2.44]{HatcherAT}.

-as explained for instance in \cite[Section 4.4]{Sunada:2013}.
 In this case, we also note that $\chi(X) = 1 - b_{1}(X)$.
 The valency of a vertex $v \in V_{X}$ is defined as follows

 Henceforth, we choose a labeling of the vertices of $X$, say $V_{X} = \{v_{1},v_{2},\ldots,v_{g} \}$.
 The degree (or valency) matrix associated to $X$ is the diagonal matrix $D = (d_{ij})$ satisfying

 for all $i=1,\ldots,g$.
 The adjacency matrix $A = (a_{ij})$ of $X$ is the symmetric matrix whose entries are specified as follows